patrick-llgc/Learning-Deep-Learning/paper_notes/kp2d.md

 _March 2020_

-tl;dr: Summary of the main idea.
+tl;dr: Improvement of [unsuperpoint](unsuperpoint.md) with better designed loss and one auxiliary outlier detection task.

 #### Overall impression
 This paper is inspired by [unsuperpoint](unsuperpoint.md).
 However it implemented multiple improvement which boosted the performance quite a bit.